Team-Micras/MicrasFirmware/README.md

 ## 🚀 Running

-The binaries can be flashed into the microcontroller using the [STM32CubeProgrammer](https://www.st.com/en/development-tools/stm32cubeprog.html), whitch needs to be installed, and can then be run using the command:
+The binaries can be flashed into the microcontroller using the [STM32CubeProgrammer](https://www.st.com/en/development-tools/stm32cubeprog.html), which needs to be installed, and can then be run using the command:

 ```bash
 make -j flash